-The following rules and regulations apply for ECU European Cheerleading Championships 2016.
+The following rules and regulations apply for ECU European Cheerleading Championships 2017.

-- 1. Only ECU members can register competitors for the ECU European Cheerleading Championships.
-However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ECU European Cheerleading Championships if competitors: - come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors. - 2.
-All athletes that represent ECU member from the specific country must have citizenship or permanent residency for at least 6 months in that respected country.
-Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document that needs to include the following information: - name and surname, - date of birth, - photo, - citizenship or duration of residency.
+1. Only ECU members can register competitors for the ECU European Cheerleading Championships.
+However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ECU European Cheerleading Championships if competitors:

+- come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors.

+2. All athletes that represent ECU member from the specific country must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ECU European Cheerleading Championships.
+Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information:

+- name and surname,

+- date of birth,

+- photo,

+- citizenship or proof for the duration of residency.